kabutor/RecoverOfflineCertificate/scriptshelp.md

 That script use mimikatz to look for the masterkey that encrypt it, decrypt it with the password, and then decrypt the PVK using that masterkey sha1 key.
-The output of this script is all the PVK files in the root folder, create a folder named PVk and move all the files there
+The output of this script is all the PVK files in the root folder, create a folder named PVk and move all the files there If user has no pass, you have to set to $True the $emptypass option on line 7.
 Requisites: mimikatz (disable Antivirus)

 ***3 - match_pairs.sh***